-Clare M. Robbins currently serves as the Assistant City Clerk in the City of Worcester.
+Clare M. Robbins currently serves as the Deputy City Clerk II in the City of Worcester.
 Clare was born in Worcester, MA and attended Saint Anselm College, where she graduated with a degree in Politics and Gender Studies.
 Clare lived in Manchester, NH for several years working for the federal government before returning to Worcester to work in City Hall as Chief of Staff to the City Council.
 While working in the City Clerk's Office, Clare has prioritized community engagement, accessibility to elected officials and educating residents about Elections and City Council processes.
-Clare is currently pursuing a Master's Degree in Public Administration from Clark University.
+Clare recently received a Master's Degree in Public Administration from Clark University.

-You may contact Assistant City Clerk Robbins at City Hall by calling 508-799-1121 or via email RobbinsC@worcesterma.gov.
+You may contact Deputy City Clerk II Robbins at City Hall by calling 508-799-1121 or via email RobbinsC@worcesterma.gov.

 455 Main Street